TidierOrg/TidierDates.jl/README.md

 ### ymd_hms(), round_date(), floor_date()
-```
-#floor_date(): This function rounds a date down to the nearest specified unit (e.g., hour, minute, day, month, year).
-It takes two arguments - a Date or DateTime object and a string indicating the unit of time to which the date should be floored.
-#round_date(): This function rounds a date to the nearest specified unit (e.g., hour, minute, month, year).
+floor_date(): This function rounds a date down to the nearest specified unit (e.g., hour, minute, day, month, year).
+It takes two arguments - a Date or DateTime object and a string indicating the unit of time to which the date should be floored. round_date(): This function rounds a date to the nearest specified unit (e.g., hour, minute, month, year).
 Like floor_date(), it takes a Date or DateTime object and a string indicating the unit of time for rounding.
 Note that rounding to the nearest day might not yield accurate results until YMDHMS format is supported in Julia.
-using Tidier
+```
 @chain df2 begin
     @mutate(date = ymd_hms(date))
     @mutate(floor_byhr = floor_date(date, "hour"))